gregs-hub/Projet/README.md

 # alyra-projet01-voting

-**⚡️ Projet 01 - Voting system**
+**⚡️ Projet 01 - Voting system** <br />
-This project aims at créating a voting smart contract for a small organization.
+This project aims at creating a voting smart contract for a small organization.
 The voters, all known by the organization, are registered by the administrator on a whitelist thanks to there Ethereum wallet address.
 Voters can submit proposals to vote during the proposal registration phase.
 Voters can vote on propositions during the Voting Session.

 👉 Provided details:
 - Votes are public